ije/mono-jsx-dom/README.md

 > [!WARNING]
 > This library is currently under active development.
 The API may change at any time.
 Use at your own risk.
 Please report any issues or feature requests on the issues page.

-`mono-jsx-dom` is a JSX runtime that renders web UI with browser-specific APIs.
+`mono-jsx-dom` is a JSX runtime that renders web UIs using browser-specific APIs.

 - ⚡️ Use browser-specific APIs, no virtual DOM
 - 🦋 Lightweight (4KB gzipped), zero dependencies